 - Can I use this data to automatically trigger workflows?
 For example, can I use this data to put contacts/leads into different email tracks, for programmatic advertising, or use this data in my lead scoring system?

-If you’re interested in seeing whether social media-based intent data can make a difference for your business, contact us and we can set up a free trial and proof of concept.
-As a proof of concept, we will:
+If you’re interested in seeing whether social media-based intent data can make a difference for your business, sign up for a 7-day free trial.
+We’ll be able to do the following:

-- Help you decide the right keywords or signals to track
+- Help you figure out what are the relevant intent keywords or signals to track

-- Help you figure out how you can leverage our data, whether it’s through lead scoring, to provide insights for your sales team, or to run intent-based marketing campaigns.
+- Help you figure out how you can leverage our data, whether it’s to find new leads, to build segments for re-targeting or lead nurturing campaigns, or to provide insights for your sales team.